Urgent Care Services

 Urgent care exams cost $200.
 Any diagnostic testing, treatment, or medications will be additional.
 Our doctors can put together itemized treatment plans during appointments so there are no surprises at checkout.

-In the event we diagnose a condition that is beyond the ability of an urgent care practice, we will help refer you to an ER that can admit your cat for treatment.
+In the event we diagnose a condition that is beyond our ability to manage, we will help refer you to an ER that can admit your cat for treatment.
+We can provide overnight care for stable patients who need IV fluids, medications, and monitoring.

 Urgent Care Hours